Even with 25-50% percentile grades

 SHE OVERCAME A 1.6% ACCEPTANCE RATE

-Nina's smartest peers got into only 1 or 2 medical schools, Nina got into the MD programs at NYU (full scholarship), UCLA, UCSD, USC, UVA, and Texas A&M (w/ scholarship).
+Nina's smartest peers got into only 1 or 2 medical schools.
+Nina, with lower grades, got into the MD programs at NYU (full scholarship), UCLA, UCSD, USC, UVA, and Texas A&M (w/ scholarship).
 We helped her stand out, step-by-step, avoiding overused advice found online and shared by her university's pre-med advisors.

 SHE NEVER VOLUNTEERED